-Tom and Barbara were blessed with two beautiful children, Deborah Elaine in 1962 and Richard Thomas in 1964.
-Those early years were busy with sports, music lessons, annual trips to the mountains to play in the snow and later years learning to ski, trips to San Diego, Catalina, and to visit family in Arkansas, North Carolina, Louisiana, and Germany.
+Tom and Barbara were blessed with two wonderful children, Deborah Elaine in 1962 and Richard Thomas in 1964.
+Those early years were busy with sports, music lessons, annual trips to the mountains to play in the snow and in later years learning to ski, trips to San Diego, Catalina, and to visit family in Arkansas, North Carolina, Louisiana, and Germany.
 The family pool was the site of birthday and team parties and 4th of July celebrations with neighborhood friends.

-Tom is survived by his daughter Debbie, son and daughter-in-law, Rick and Laura and his grandchildren, Tyler (and wife Anna), Alyssa (and fiance Matthew Parker), and Kylie Needham.
-He is also survived by his niece, Carolin Molen and family of Texas, nieces and a nephew in Germany, nine great-nieces, two great-nephews, and nine first cousins.
-He was proceeded in death by his wife, Baerbel Casper Needham (1941-2011), his parents Harry (1907-1956) and Margie (1914-2001) Needham, his sister, Dorothy Sue Needham Eiseler Scharnhorst (1935-2023), nieces Denise Eiseler Sellers (1953-2001), and Sandra Griffen (1972-1994), and nephew, Jerry Eiseler (1955-1967).
+Tom is survived by his daughter, Debbie, son and daughter-in-law, Rick and Laura, and his grandchildren, Tyler (and wife Anna), Alyssa (and fiancé Matthew Parker), and Kylie Needham.
+He is also survived by his niece, Carolin Molen and family of Texas, nieces and a nephew in Germany (Stefan, Petra and Jeannette), nine great-nieces, two great-nephews, and nine first cousins.
+He was proceeded in death by his wife, Baerbel (Barbara) Casper Needham (1941-2011), his parents Harry (1907-1956) and Margie (1914-2001) Needham, his sister, Dorothy Sue Needham Eiseler Scharnhorst (1935-2023), nieces Denise Eiseler Sellers (1953-2001) and Sandra Griffen (1972-1994), and nephew, Jerry Eiseler (1955-1967).

 Arrangements are under the care of Forest Lawn, Cypress, CA.